amspector100/blip_sims/README.md

 The directory ``blip_sims/`` contains extraneous functions used in the simulations.
 You should think of this as a supplemental package (for example, it contains code to run the distilled conditional randomization test).

-THe directory ``sims/`` contains the code which actually runs the simulations.
+The directory ``sims/`` contains the code which actually runs the simulations.
 It also contains ``.sh`` files which will replicate the figures.

-In particular, the main figures in the paper can be replicated using the following scripts and their respective .sh files.
+In particular, the main simulations in the paper can be replicated using the following scripts (their respective .sh files show how to use them).
 Note that the figure names line up with the arXiv version.

-Figures 1, 10, 11: ``sims/lp_int_sol.py``
+- Figures 1, 10, 11: ``sims/lp_int_sol.py``
-Figures 2, 3, 4, 14: ``sims/glms.py``
+- Figures 2, 3, 4, 14: ``sims/glms.py``
-Figures 16, 17, 18: ``sims/changepoint.py``
+- Figures 16, 17, 18: ``sims/changepoint.py``